 6. What should I do in case of an emergency?

 Sometimes travel plans change.
 You may have to report a serious incident, a delay, a last-minute cancellation, or ask an important question regarding your reservation.
 In these cases, there should always be a person or company that you can contact 24/7.
 This is usually explained in your business travel policy.
 Make sure to keep this emergency contact at hand during your entire trip.

 When you book your business trips with TravelPerk, you can contact our helpful Customer Care team for assistance whenever you need it—24 hours a day, 7 days a week, 365 days a year.
 We offer a 15 second response time, and you’ll always get to speak with real humans, not bots.

 7. How much can I spend on food?

 You will need to pay for different meals during your business trip, so this is something you should check carefully beforehand.
-Your company will cover meal costs, but there’s usually a meal allowance amount.
+Your company will cover meal costs, but there’s usually a meal allowance amount (make sure you have a quick look at your company's meal reimbursement policy for employees).
 Check your company’s travel policy to confirm how much you can spend on food.

 8. Can I extend my trip?

 One of the perks of traveling for work is that you get to visit new places.
 Imagine you travel to New York.
 Once the job’s done, you would like to stay a few extra days to explore the city.
 Is this possible?
 Companies can have different approaches to this.

 Most companies will allow you to stay longer.
 Typically, they will ask you to take care of any extra expenses deriving from this.
 In any case, always ask for approval from your supervisor and/or the person in charge of travel beforehand.

 9. Can I book first class or a room upgrade?